 Modern writing is relatively straightforward, with arguments being made without many stylistic flourishes (lots of imagery, metaphorical language, et cetera).
 This is why many students are thrown off when reading the occasional Fiction or History passage–some of which were written pre-1920.

-Writing during this time period used lots of images and metaphors to make points, and due to this feature, it is often rather thick.
-Students today find this sort of molasses-like prose difficult to work their way through.
-However, you can prepare yourself for tackling these types of passages by reading some pre-1920s writing, in order to familiarize yourself with it.
+Writing during this time period frequently used images and metaphors to make points, and because of that style, it is often rather thick.
+Students today find this sort of molasses-like prose difficult to work through.
+However, you can prepare yourself for these types of passages by reading some pre-1920s writing.

 Take Notes While You Read